lamat1111/QuilibriumScripts/README.md

 </details>
 <details>
 <summary>Create tmux session + run node + detach from session: 1 step command</summary>
 This is useful to quickly run then node in a session AFTER you have rebooted your server.
-Only RUN this after a reboot and if you have no tmux session already active.
+Only RUN this after a reboot and if you have no tmux session already active.<br>

-//////////////////UPDATED UP TO HERE//////////////////////
+The last part <code>~/scripts/qnode_restart.sh</code> will only work if you have run the autoinstaller in this guide.
+Otherwise you have to use <code>GOEXPERIMENT=arenas go run ./...</code>

 ```bash
 tmux new-session -d -s quil 'export PATH=$PATH:/usr/local/go/bin && cd ~/ceremonyclient/node && ~/scripts/qnode_restart.sh'